-To illustrate the power of this new framework, we demonstrate its performance and flexibility by designing multiple classical optical lenses with different specifications and an EDoF computational lens with highly aspheric lens elements, and a short back focal length, where one of the lens elements has an odd-degree polynomial phase term added, similar to the cubic phase plate of wavefront coding [33].
-This results in an almost depth-invariant PSF from which an all-in-focus image can be recovered by the reconstruction network.
-To our best knowledge, this is the first design of a compact EDoF camera which is complicated by the strong spatial variation of aberrations across the image plane.
-We believe the proposed method bridges the gap between optical design and image processing and represents a first step towards a general framework for any End-to-End DeepLens design application.
+To illustrate the power of the framework, we demonstrate its performance and flexibility by designing multiple classical optical lenses with different specifications featuring highly aspherical lens elements and a short back focal length.
+Furthermore, we showcase a compact EDoF camera design that builds upon common highly aspherical lenses and is complicated by the strong spatial variation of aberrations across the image plane.
+One of the lens elements incorporates an odd-degree polynomial term, similar to the cubic phase plate used in wavefront coding33.
+This design results in almost depthinvariant PSFs over a large FoV, from which an all-in-focus image can be recovered by the reconstruction network.
+We believe that the proposed method bridges the gap between optical design and image reconstruction, representing a significant step towards a general framework for any end-to-end DeepLens design application.